openstack/openstack-manuals/doc/contributor-guide/source/rst-conv/spec-info.rst

    This is the text of a note admonition.
    This line is the continuation of the first line.

-   Note may contain bulleted or enumerated lists, as well as code blocks:
+   A note may contain bulleted or enumerated lists, as well as code blocks:

-   * first option,
+   * First option,
    * ...